victorshlima/VotationAPI/README.md

 package using Maven The current version of the application is extracted from the POM and instered into the MANIFEST.MF at build time.

 ## Installation

 - clone git project
-- mvn clean install
+- Import as a maven project

+##Documentation

 - application.properties
 ./Procfile  - Conteins a Dyno Heroku configration for virtualization on Cloud. log4j.properties web.xml

-##Documentation

 https://votation-api.herokuapp.com/v1/swagger-ui.html
 #https://votation-api.herokuapp.com/v1

 #Endpoints